EEGToolkit.jl

 Finds the k underlying NREM periods in a staging vector.
 Returns a vector of vectors V s.t. the ith vector in V contains the epochs which comprise the ith NREM period.
 Thus, the length of V is k the number of NREM periods.

-The staging field of the EEG must have been set to a vector containing only the symbols 1, …, 6, ? where 5 denotes REM, 6 denotes wakefulness, and ? denotes unscored/unstaged.
+The staging parameter is a vector containing only the symbols 1, …, 6, ? where 5 denotes REM, 6 denotes wakefulness, and ? denotes unscored/unstaged.

 source